 4. Use complex passwords.

-5. Keep your OS, apps and browser up to date.
+5. Keep your OS, apps and browser up-to-date.

 Always install new updates to your operating systems.
 Most updates include security fixes that prevent hackers from accessing and exploiting your data.
-The same goes for your favorite apps.
+The same goes for apps.
 Today's web browsers are increasingly sophisticated, especially in privacy and security.
 Be sure to review your browser security settings in addition to installing all new updates.
 For example, you can use your browser to prevent websites from tracking your movements, which increases your online privacy.
 Or, use one of these private web browsers.

 6. Ignore spam.